 As it turns out, this happens to be a trick question.

 Yes, I do wish I was smart enough to deliberately make a trick question.
 Unfortunately, upon reflection of the list, I realized the first two can both be smooshed under the umbrella of embarrassing moments.
 So if you chose “A” or “B,” do not fret too much.
-My thoughts initially had them both linked to frustration.
+My thoughts for both were initially linked to frustration.

 Anyway, my guess is a majority of you chose “C.” Why not?
-We all have those moments where our actions, or those of someone else, brings the fire of a thousand suns to our cheeks.
+We all have those moments where our face has burned due to something someone else has said or by our own actions.
 If you are anything like me, then you have a whole slew of such moments.

 Being from a family that uses teasing as a second love language, I’ve come to terms with embarrassing moments many moons ago.
 However, maybe you are not ready to admit your own foolhardy actions.
-Maybe you need to feel a sense of camaraderie.
-Well then, why don’t you take a jaunt through some of my embarrassing memories?
+Why don’t you take a jaunt through some of my embarrassing memories?

 They might make you feel better about yours.